Cannabis Helps PTSD

 EXCITING NEW DRUG

-Researchers has shown that a single dose of COG1410, a small molecule derived from the APOE receptor region of the brain, improves outcome following TBI.
+Researchers have shown that a single dose of COG1410, a small molecule derived from the APOE receptor region of the brain, improves outcome following TBI.
 In these early animal tests, significant improvement was found after administration of this drug, speculating that the drug appears to block the development of significant behavioral deficits and reduces tissue loss associated with TBI.

 TBI AND CEREBRAL ATROPHY

 It is well known that one of the consequences of a moderate to severe TBI is atrophy or shrinking of the brain due to the injury to millions of cells.
 High speed velocity change injuries (motor vehicle accident or fall from a height) can give rise to acute Diffuse Axonal Injury (DAI), which is widespread damage to the axons of the brain.
-This study (Ding, K. et al. 2008) showed the relationship between imaging studies which showed DAI in the acute phase and whether or not at the chronic phase (more than six-months later) there was correlation to brain atrophy.
-They noted that ?acute axonal lesions measured by flare (MRI) imaging are strongly predictive of post traumatic cerebral atrophy. ?
+This study (Ding, K. et al. 2008) showed the relationship between imaging studies which showed DAI in the acute phase, and whether or not at the chronic phase (more than six-months later) there was correlation to brain atrophy.
+They noted that acute axonal lesions measured by flare (MRI) imaging are strongly predictive of post traumatic cerebral atrophy. ?
 In other words, the more white matter damage found early by MRI flare or DTI, the more likely there would be pathological brain shrinkage with the passage of time.

 SUCCESSFUL NEW TBI TREATMENT

 Studies are starting to mount which indicate a high beneficial course of treatment for those suffering from TBI.
-A combination of therapy of simvastatin and bone marrow stromal cells (MSCs) showed improve functional outcome in rats after traumatic brain injury.
+A combination of therapy of simvastatin and bone marrow stromal cells (MSCs) showed improved functional outcome in rats after traumatic brain injury.
 The improvement was long lasting and showed that the stromal cells had permanently attached themselves in the injured brain of the rats, leading to increased healing.
 These two treatments used together will hopefully be available to human patients within two or three years and should improve the functional outcome of all patients after TBI.